Destroyed in Seconds: Format

 Each episode usually features eight or nine incidents, with a bonus incident at the end that is not part of the episode, but was lumped in by the crew for fun.
 The bonus clip usually involves car crashes or military disasters.
 At the beginning of each video shown, Pitts says the place, sometimes the time and date of the incident.
 Pitts will then explain the background of the incident (e.g. Racing competitions, industrial disasters), then the moment of the incident and what caused it.
 In the later episodes of the show, the location is sometimes not stated.
 This is likely because to give viewers an impression that the incident could have happened anywhere – across the globe or right down the street.
 Unlike Shockwave and World's Most Amazing Videos, there are no interviewees to talk about what happened in that incident.
+However, in episode 12, there is an interview with Hank Hogan.
 The incidents featured in the whole series happened before or during 2009, as the show was cancelled in 2010.
 At the end of each episode, Pitts ends off with a few words before the credits roll.
 The end credits usually review all the incidents that happened in the episode in order.

 Usually, if a destruction is horrible, very dangerous, heart-stopping, or results in many injuries, the show usually goes into commercial either right at the moment of impact, right before it, or a little afterwards (for example, Jack Bland's brutal crash at Hagerstown in episode 8).
 When the show starts again, it reviews what happened and then explains what started the incident.